zhengjunyao-work/arc24/docs/modeling/Iteration_02_learn_to_count.md

 ### Does learning to count improve accuracy at ARC tasks?

-First quick evaluation shows terrible results, predicting only black grids.
+First quick evaluation with Phi-3 shows terrible results, predicting only black grids.
+I see a similar behaviour with Llama 3.1, the inference results after being fine-tuned do not have too much sense.

+### Llama vs Phi

+Training Llama is around 4 times slower than training Phi on my computer.
+This implies that in the same time I could train Phi on 4e5 samples or Llama on 1e5 samples.
+I might need to go to a more powerful hardware than 2x3090 gpus

+It might be possible that Llama could get better results than Phi, but I don't have a direct comparison due to the slow training of Llama.
+For the comparison to be fair I should tune the parameters of the training such as learning rate, and lora configuration (since they have different size using the same lora parameters leads to different lora capacity).

 ## Conclusion

+By using synthetic data we have taught LLMs to count objects on a grid.
+However this fine-tuned models do not make better predictions for ARC tasks, in fact they make worse predictions than the base model.

 ## Next steps

 - Once the grid representation is learned, we need to teach the model to learn transformation between grids.
 Some priors are change-related and cannot be learned from a single grid
+- I might have to go to a more powerful hardware, with more GPU memory.

 ## TODO

 - [ ] How to evaluate the representation of the models?
 Phi-3, Llama3, Gemma2
-- [ ] Curriculum learning might be helpful to do cause attribution
+- [x] Curriculum learning might be helpful to do cause attribution
 - [ ] LoRA parameters
   - [x] Read the full huggingface documentation
   - [x] Does DoRA get better results?